orbisdev/orbisdev-liborbis/README.md

 LICENSE
 ===================

-LIBORBIS is licensend under MIT less some parts with their own license check each module in source directory and headers in include.
+LIBORBIS is licensed under MIT less some parts with their own license check each module in source directory and headers in include.